Congratulations to the 2024 ArtHelps Local Arts Program Regrantees!

 Special Project Grants are available to support organizations with an arts project or event that will occur either once or periodically for a short duration of time.
 Eligible applicants include organizations with an arts mission as well as non-arts organizations, municipal agencies and educational and religious institutions with an arts-specific project or event.
 Requests can be for up to 50% of project or event expenses, with a minimum request of $1,000 and a maximum of $5,000.

 Mini Grants ($500) are available for arts projects to new and emerging organizations, and organizations requiring a small amount of funding.
 Mini Grants have a simplified application process and a short time frame from application to award.
 Applications are accepted on a rolling basis and are reviewed every two months.
 Mini Grants are intended as an introduction to the ArtHelps grant program.
-Mini Grants must be matched one dollar for every dollar awarded (1:1).
-Five (5) Mini Grants were awarded in 2022; additional grants will be available in early 2023.
+Nine (9) Mini Grants are available for 2023.

 Note: Municipal agencies and educational and religious institutions may apply for Special Project Support or Mini Grant only.